 “I expect you’ve read the statement the President’s press secretary put out concerning the reasons behind the President’s decision to deploy my battalion to Arizona,” Nathan stated evenly.

 “I have,” Jennings relied calmly.
-“Having had an opportunity to visit with some of your men and see first hand how you have deployed them, what I would like to do is know what you intend to do.”
+“Having had an opportunity to visit with some of your men and see firsthand how you have deployed them, what I would like to do is know what you intend to do.”

 “Do you Ms. Jennings?”
 Nathan asked as if confused by her question.